 Regarding translation, it should also be noted that due to various historical and cultural reasons the Japanese as a whole have little familiarity with foreign languages—even English—and this is especially true in professional and institutional settings.
 The resulting effect is that it is very often necessary to resort to translation even for the most basic of needs.

-This means that there is always a substantial need for professional freelance translators specialized in Japanese and Italian, although the consolidation of English as an international language and the ongoing gradual industrial delocalization process in Japan will gradually reduce in favor of translations to and from English.
+This means that there is always a substantial need for professional translators specialized in Japanese and Italian, although the consolidation of English as an international language and the ongoing gradual industrial de-localization process in Japan will gradually reduce in favor of translations to and from English.

 - Unless different terms are agreed upon in advance, all payments are due within 30 days of the invoice date.
 (Private individuals must make their payments before translation work begins)

-- Payment method: PayPal or credit card via the free PayPal service (account registration not required).
+- Payment method: WISE, Payoneer, PayPal, credit card (via the free PayPal service, account registration not required) or bank transfer to an IBAN/SEPA account.